 Increasing Capital for U.S. Businesses

-The Ex-Im Bank Supply Chain Finance Guarantee, offered to lenders, benefits U.S. exporters and their suppliers through accounts receivable financing.
-It is designed to inject liquidity in the marketplace and provide suppliers, particularly small businesses, with access to capital faster and at a lower cost.
+The EXIM Supply Chain Finance Guarantee (SCFG), offered to lenders, assists U.S. exporters and their suppliers through accounts receivable financing.
+It is designed to increase liquidity in the supply chain and provide suppliers, particularly small businesses, with access to capital faster and at a lower cost.

-Suppliers can sell their accounts receivable to a lender to obtain early payment of invoices at a discounted rate.
-This helps them obtain cash quickly (often at lower rates that reflect the credit of the buyer) and increase liquidity to fulfill new orders.
+Through this program, U.S. suppliers can sell their accounts receivable to a private sector lender at a discounted rate to obtain early payment of their invoices.
+This is often a better rate than the suppliers alone could receive, as it reflects the creditworthiness of the U.S. exporter.
+The accelerated payment of accounts receivable improves suppliers’ cash flow and increases their liquidity to fulfill new orders.
 Exporters have the option to extend payment terms and obtain a working capital benefit without imposing undue financial hardship on their suppliers.

-The Ex-Im Bank guarantee, which bears the full faith and credit of the United States, is provided directly to the lender.
-Ex-Im Bank provides a 90% guarantee of an eligible invoice while the lender bears 10% risk.
-This arrangement allows the lender to efficiently maintain their relationships directly with the exporters and suppliers without Ex-Im Bank involvement.
+The EXIM guarantee, which bears the full faith and credit of the United States, is provided directly to the private sector lender.
+EXIM provides a 90% guarantee of an eligible account receivable while the lender bears 10% risk.

-- Obtains better rate based on the credit rating of the exporter
+- A better rate when suppliers sell their accounts receivable to the lender because the rate is based on the credit rating of the exporter.

 Benefits to the Exporter

-- Allows flexibility in extending the terms for accounts payable
+- Flexibility in extending the terms for the exporter’s accounts payable (the repayment of the suppliers’ invoices).

-- Provides an additional source of working capital funding - which is not treated as debt on their balance sheet
+- Additional source of working capital funding for the exporter – which is not treated as debt on their balance sheet.

 How It Works